kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 1. **Primary-remote istio deployment.** Only the primary-remote istio deployment is currently supported.

-2. **Aggregated metrics and traces.** Kiali needs a single endpoint where it can consume aggregated metrics/traces across all clusters.
+2. **Aggregated metrics and traces.** Kiali needs a single endpoint for metrics and a single endpoint for traces where it can consume aggregated metrics/traces across all clusters.
 There are many ways to aggregate metrics/traces such as prometheus federation or using OTEL collector pipelines but setting these up are outside of the scope of Kiali.

 3. **Anonymous or OpenID authentication strategy.** The unified multi-cluster configuration currently only supports anonymous or OpenID [authentication strategies]({{< relref "../Configuration/authentication" >}}).
 In addition, current support varies by provider for OpenID across clusters.